What happens on Science Night?

 How do I prepare for my group’s big night and what do I bring?

-Our Campers’ Survival Guide (PDF, 855kb) and Group Leader Survival Pack (PDF, 460KB) will give you all the information you’ll need to prepare for the night.
+Our Campers’ Survival Guide (PDF, 855kb) and Group Leader Survival Pack (PDF, 460KB) give you all the information you’ll need to prepare for the night.

 Can I bring an inflatable mattress?